billy784512/graph-api-log-pipeline/README.md

 	--sku Standard_LRS
 ```

-This storage account will help function App for state management, function scaling, logging, etc.
+The storage account is used for state management, function scaling, logging, etc., in the Function App.

-### 4.3 FunctionApps
+#### 3.3.2 FunctionApps

 ``` powershell
 # Create a FunctionApp in Azure